keelancook/missionscenter/docs/pathways-imb-instructional-guide.md

-**Semester 2** shifts to the focus toward communal discple-making.
-In this semester, cohort members learn about turning the corner from inidividual disciple-making to planting churches from the harvest.
+**Semester 2** shifts to the focus toward communal disciple-making.
+In this semester, cohort members learn about turning the corner from individual disciple-making to planting churches from the harvest.
 In addition, they will be taught practices for developing leaders from those they've discipled and how to transition church ministry to the church itself.
 Finally, members will learn about working in missionary teams overseas and the dynamics of a team approach to cross-cultural ministry.

 ### Semester 2:
 **Complete Syllabus:** [View Online](https://pathways.ml/docs/imb-semester-2-syllabus/) | [Download PDF](http://DOWNLOADLINK)